What Is LASIK and What are the Benefits?

 Cataracts or other visual problems may be a contra-indication for Lasik treatment and may influence the willingness of the physician to perform a Lasik operation.
 Certain medical conditions, such as AIDS, uncontrolled diabetes and immune disorders are also contra-indications for Lasik surgery.
 Keratoconus and Keratoglobus are further conditions that exclude the option of Lasik.

-The decision to have LASIK eye surgery at Tygervalley Eye & Laser Centre in Cape Town is an important one that ultimately only you can make for yourself.
+The decision to have LASIK eye surgery at Tygervalley Eye & Laser Centre in Cape Town is an important decision that ultimately only you can make for yourself.
 It is important that you have realistic expectations and that your decision is based on facts, not hopes or misconceptions.
 The goal of Lasik treatment is to reduce your dependence on corrective lenses.
 Lasik operations do not always result in 20/20 vision, and results cannot be guaranteed.

 Furthermore, it cannot correct a condition known as presbyopia, or aging of the eye.
 Presbyopia is a normal age-related change in the eye that starts around the age of 45, and affects everyone.
 It causes difficulty when focusing close-up and requires reading glasses.
 Monovision, where the dominant eye is fully corrected for distance vision and the non-dominant eye is ‘under-corrected’ for near vision, is an option, which will reduce your dependence on reading glasses.
 People who are normal sighted in the distance but are presbyopic, may wish to have one eye done to make it moderately nearsighted so they are able to read with that eye.
 Presby-Lasik is also available to treat presbyopia.

 The Preliminary Test